-6.4 Written reports - aircraft incidents (external) bird/animal strikes
+6.3.
+Written reports - aircraft incidents (external) bird/animal strikes

-- a.
-The name and contact details of the person making the report. - b.
-The day and local time when the reportable matter occurred. - c.
-The nature of the reportable matter, including: - (i) if the matter occurred at, or in relation to, an airport, the name of the airport, and if it occurred on, or in relation to, a runway, the runway number; and - (ii) the nature and extent of any damage to the aircraft. - d.
-Any other information that the person making the report considers appropriate such as the species, number of birds/ animals seen and struck, weather conditions.
+- 6.3.1.
+The name and contact details of the person making the report. - 6.3.2.
+The day and local time when the reportable matter occurred. - 6.3.3.
+The nature of the reportable matter, including: - a. if the matter occurred at, or in relation to, an airport, the name of the airport, and if it occurred on, or in relation to, a runway, the runway number; and - b. the nature and extent of any damage to the aircraft. - 6.3.4.
+Any other information that the person making the report considers appropriate such as the species, number of birds/animals seen and struck, weather conditions.